-The VRIO Analysis was developed by Jay B. Barney as a way of evaluating the resources of an organization which are divided as follows:
+The VRIO Analysis was developed by Jay B. Barney as a way of evaluating the resources of an organization (company micro-environment) which are divided as follows:

 - Financial resources

 - Human resources

 The VRIO Analysis is an analytical technique which for each type of resource considers the following questions (evaluation dimension) for an organization as well as for its competitors.
 VRIO is an acronym from the first letters of the names of the dimensions:

 - Value - How expensive is the resource and how easy is it to obtain on the market (purchase, lease, rent..)?

 - Rareness - How rare or limited is the resource?